-If the wound has been present for a considerable length of time, then some bacterial involvement is likely, and so an antimicrobial is suggested such as Iodosorb Powder™ or Sorbact compress™.
-This could then be combined with a super absorbent pad such as Zetuvit Plus™.
+If the wound has been present for a considerable length of time, then some bacterial involvement is likely, and so an antimicrobial is suggested, such as

 Compression therapy selection is complex and must be tailored to the patient.
-A safe and effective system from which to start, however, is the use of straight, elasticated tubular bandages, for example Tubigrip™ or Tubular Form™.
+A safe and effective system from which to start, however, is the use of straight, elasticated tubular bandage, for example,

-These must be applied from toes to knee after selecting the appropriate size according to the manufacturers guide.
-Commence with one layer, if tolerated then add another second layer but extending to only 2/3 of the lower leg and finally if tolerance is maintained then add another 1/3.
-This is known as 3 layers straight elasticated tubular bandage-allowing removal of the upper layers for sleeping then re-apply next morning.
+These must be applied from toes to knee after selecting the appropriate size according to the manufacturer's guide.
+Commence with one layer, if tolerated, then add another second layer but extending to only 2/3 of the lower leg and finally, if tolerance is maintained, then add another 1/3.
+This is known as a 3-layer straight elasticated tubular bandage system, allowing the removal of the upper layers for sleeping, and reapplying the next morning.